 I am not saying it is a free-for-all.
 The classroom activities need to be carefully crafted so that even though the students are up and moving and talking (sometimes loudly), there is a purpose to them.
 If you’re encouraging flexible seating and student choice, you need to expect that there is going to be sound.

 You will have a loud classroom.
 You need to be okay with that.

-To boot in my classroom, I always have music playing on top of it all.
-My room always looks like a party, which to some, might look like it “isn’t supposed to”.
-However, if they take a few minutes to come in and look around (I encourage the concept of #observeme), they would realize that the students are completing more engaging work with a deeper understanding than if they were sitting quietly…the noisy classroom just means they’re learning.
+To boot in my classroom, I always had music playing on top of it all.
+My room always looked like a party, which to some, might look like it “isn’t supposed to”.
+However, if they take a few minutes to come in and look around (I encourage the concept of #observeme), they will realize that the students are completing more engaging work with a deeper understanding than if they were sitting quietly…the noisy classroom just means they’re learning.

-I had a colleague who was very interested in how I ran my “loud classroom” peek her head in one day when it sounded like all-out hysteria in there.
-I had a class of 30 and they were all loud…but they were good kids and worked hard…and fairly early on in the semester they bought into student-centered learning.
+I had a colleague who was very interested in how I ran my “loud classroom” peeked her head in one day when it sounded like all-out hysteria in there.
+I had a class of 30 and they were all loud…but they were good kids and worked hard…and fairly early on in the semester, they bought into student-centered learning.

 Why Today’s Classroom is Different

 Take a look at what Business Insider said would be the best jobs of the future back in 2014.
 The industrial model of education simply would not benefit these types of jobs.
 They are almost all hands-on or critical thinking based.

 Having an active student-centered learning environment and a loud classroom (that is encouraged by your classroom management philosophy) is the best way to prepare our students for the workforce, which is the sole purpose of education at every level.

 We are in a mad rush of change.
 I have mentioned it before, but to say it again, we are preparing our students currently for jobs that don’t exist yet.

 Truly….think back to just a few years ago.
 How many social media managers did you know?
 Uber drivers?
 Air BnB hosts?